-Your family doctor is usually the first person to approach in relation to mental health concerns.
-Many people go to their family doctor (GP) with mental health problems such as depression or anxiety.
+Your family doctor (GP) is usually the first person to approach in relation to mental health concerns.
+Many people go to their GP with mental health problems such as depression or anxiety.
 In some cases, the GP may refer you to a mental health professional such as a psychiatrist, clinical psychologist or addiction counsellor.

 Health services at your Local Health Office

 The Health Service Executive (HSE) provides a range of community-based mental health services.
 The mental health team normally includes a consultant psychiatrist, registrar in psychiatry, and nurses.
 In many areas, the services of an addiction counsellor, psychologist, social worker and occupational therapist are available.